artsandmetaphysics/goodlifeodyssey/_documents/faith-and-reason.md

 What about religions that make more claims than another.
 One religion claims "A," while another claims "A" and "B."  Which religion should you believe?
 {% endcomment %}

 How can we know whether a metaphysical claim is true?
 It depends on the claim.
-Some claims can be verified using the scientific method, however, the scientific method itself assumes a metaphysical claim---that the laws of physics have never changed.
+Some claims can be verified using the scientific method, however, the scientific method itself assumes a metaphysical claim—that the laws of physics have never changed.
 If the laws of physics do change, then we can not use our scientific knowledge to draw conclusions about the after or before the laws of physics changed.

 Even if we assume that the laws of physics have never changed, science still could not answer many metaphysical claims.
 Science can not verify or refute the metaphysical claim that, when humans die their soul becomes a ghost that can not interact with world of the living.
 Even if this metaphysical claim correctly describes reality, the scientific method could neither confirm or deny its validity.

 There are other metaphysical claims that can be confirmed or denied using reason.
-If god is all-knowing, he must exist outside of time---if he did not, he would not know the future.
+If god is all-knowing, he must exist outside of time—if he did not, he would not know the future.

 Many religions make many metaphysical claims.
 If they do, these claims must be consistent with one another.